sirkibsirkib/axial/README.md

 ## Usefulness
-The most obvious use case is that of a server-client architecture for a multiplayer game.
+One use case is that of a server-client architecture for a multiplayer game.
 Clients send requests for game data OR player actions as they are generated/needed.
 The server responds to these requests and pushes game update messages.